shvets/jlaunchpad/docs/README.txt

     Description

 JLaunchPad (launcher) is the set of Java classes and shell scripts for simplifying installation/launching of Java applications.
 Once the launcher is installed, it can be reused for starting different Java applications.

-For your application you specify required dependencies on other java libraries and they will be downloaded and installed automatically into your local repository when application is getting executed first time.
+For your application you have to specify required dependencies on other Java libraries.
+When application is getting executed first time, all dependencies will be downloaded and installed automatically into your local repository .
 For all consequent executions of the application download process is not required and the only one responsibility of the launcher is to build correct "classpath" and launch the application.

     Installation

 In order to install launcher you should have preinstalled Java Virtual Machine.
 In "config.bat/config.sh" modify "JAVA_HOME" variable to point to preinstalled Java.
-Now you could run this command:
+Now you should run this command:

 >installer.bat